Mr Joshua Tay, Chairman, NeuGen Management Board

 a.
 For example, the Singapore Prison Service (SPS) collaborates with community partners such as The Salvation Army and New Life Stories, to support the children of incarcerated parents.

 b.
-They organize family bonding programmes and parenting workshops to improve parent-child relationships.
+They organise family bonding programmes and parenting workshops to improve parent-child relationships.

 c.
 The Prison Service also works with MSF and Family Service Centres to identify and support families impacted by incarceration.